netscaler/ansible-collection-netscaleradc/README.md

 All modules are intended to be run on the ansible control machine or a jumpserver with access to the Citrix ADC appliance.
 To do this you need to use the `local_action` or the `delegate_to` options in your playbooks.

-There are sample playbooks in the `samples` directory.
+There are sample playbooks in the `sample_playbooks` directory.

 Detailed documentation for each module can be found in the htmldoc directory.